Amritsari fish pakora, my take on an ancient Northern Indian dish, I use cod coated in a spiced gram flour batter & quickly fry it.

 Should the batter be crispy?

-No, this recipe is not aimed at creating the sort of crispy batter that coats British fish and chips.
+No, this recipe is not aimed at creating the sort of crispy batter that coats British chip shop-style fried fish.

 It is more of a “chewy” coating with crispy edges.
 If you wanted a crispy batter you could incorporate rice flour into the recipe.